 Instructions

-- Place frozen banana chunks, peanut butter, yogurt, milk, and coconut sugar in a blender or food processor.
-Blend on high speed until smooth and lumps disappear, stirring if necessary.
+- Place frozen banana chunks, peanut butter, yogurt, milk, honey, and vanilla in a blender or food processor.
+Blend on high speed until milkshake is smooth, scraping down sides as necessary

-- Spoon milkshake into serving glasses and top with whipped cream and chocolate syrup if desired.
-Serve immediately
+- Pour milkshake into glasses and top with whipped cream and chocolate syrup if desired.
+Enjoy!

 Notes